MLIS: Public Library Concentration

 - Applicants from foreign institutions are required to submit the Test of English as a Foreign Language (TOEFL) score.
 The minimum acceptable score is 550 PBT or 79 iBT.
 A score of 6.5 or higher on the International English Language Testing System (IELTS) may be submitted in lieu of the TOEFL.

 No prior coursework in library/information science is required.
 A student whose undergraduate grade point average is below 2.75 (4.0 basis) may be considered for admission on probation.
-See the Admission on Probation section of this Web site.
+See the Admission on Probation Web site.

 Credits and Courses

 The minimum degree requirement is 36 graduate credits, 30 of which must be in library and information science and up to 6 of which may be in related areas.
 Students who have already completed a master’s or doctoral degree in a field other than library science may have the library and information science master’s program reduced to 30 credits.
 Under special circumstances, up to 6 of these credits may be from another field in a closely allied area with advisor consent.
 Students who have completed library science courses at the undergraduate level may, upon request, have their coursework reviewed to determine whether the content was the equivalent of that in required courses in the School of Information Studies Program.
 However, the establishment of such equivalencies will not reduce the total number of credits required for the master’s degree in library and information science, but merely enable the student to avoid unnecessary repetition.

 The number of credits needed for each of the coordinated degree programs is 12 credits less than the sum of credits of the two programs if taken separately.
 All degree requirements of each component program, however, must be satisfied.
 This includes makeup courses for deficiencies, required courses, and graduation proficiency requirements.
 The MLIS component of each coordinated program includes 30 credits of SOIS courses including the 12 credits of required courses.

 |INFOST 501||Foundations of Library and Information Science||3|